comp426-2022-fall/schedule/16-logging.md

-# 14 Generate some data
+# 16 Logging

 ## 2022-10-18

-1. regex
-2. Why log?
+1. Why log?
-3. What do we log?
+2. What do we log?
-4. How to log?
+3. How to log?

 ### Useful links